Moral Relativism and the Search for Happiness

 In order to compare positive psychology with Ancient ethics we associate it with Aristotle’s Nicomachean Ethics.
 For the purpose of this paper such an assignment doesn’t have to be precise.
 It will nevertheless clarify the difference to other concepts.

-Positive psychology claims that its concept of happiness delivers arguments against moral relativism because it has a biological basis.
-Moral relativism may be undesirable but why should ethics be based exclusively on biology?
+Positive psychology claims that its concept of happiness delivers arguments against moral relativism because we are "evolutionarily predisposed" toward certain virtues.
+Moral relativism may be undesirable but the attempt to construct ethics on a biological basis is more than questionable.
 The Cardinal Virtues and the Purusharthas are important anthropological findings and may represent a valuable basis for modeling human behavior.
-But what have wisdom; spiritual transcendence and justice have to do with biology?
-It makes sense to account for biology but there are also good reasons to deny the world as it is and lead a retreat-oriented life.
+But why should we have an evolutionary predisposition for wisdom; spiritual transcendence and justice?
+It makes sense to account for the biological nature of humans, but there are also good reasons to deny the world “as it is” and lead a retreat-oriented life.
 Buddha’s and Epicurus’ paths to happiness are remarkably different from Aristotle’s and represent valuable alternatives, even if they are not acceptable to the majority.
 Positive psychology represents a limited range of concepts whereas Ancient ethics discloses alternatives for minorities.